 Know that Consider the Conversation: A Documentary on a Taboo Subject does not seek to hand down answers.
 Rather, it provides something far more important - the questions all of us need to contemplate.
 That being said, the producers have three goals for this film: 1) to change the current American attitude from one that predominantly views end-of-life as a failed medical event to one that sees it as a normal process rich in opportunity for human development, 2) to inspire dialogue between patient and doctor, husband and wife, parent and child, minister and parishioner, and 3) to encourage medical professionals, healthcare organizations and clergy to take the lead in counseling others.

 Eighteen months in the making and entirely funded by private donations, Consider the Conversation: A Documentary on a Taboo Subject premiered in front of a sold-out theatrical audience on February 5, 2011 at the Oconomowoc Arts Center.
-On March 1, 2011, it was released on DVD via Amazon.com for personal and educational use.
-And, on June 18, 2011, its broadcast rights were donated to PBS stations via the National Educational Telecommunications Association (NETA).
-During its highly successful two and a half year run on public television, the film aired 611 times on 176 PBS stations in 33 states (reaching 50.84% of the nation); been purchased on DVD by individuals and organizations from all 50 states, the District of Columbia, Argentina, Austria, Australia, Belgium, Canada, India, Ireland, Israel, Japan, Kuwait, Mexico, New Zealand, Singapore, Slovenia, South Africa, Sweden, Tasmania, United Arab Emirates, and the United Kingdom; and won eleven major awards including journalistic excellence, viewer impact and use of film for social change.
+On March 1, 2011, it was released on DVD via Amazon.com.
+And, on June 18, 2011, its broadcast rights were donated to PBS stations nationwide via the National Educational Telecommunications Association (NETA).
+During its highly successful two and a half year run on public television, the film aired 611 times on 176 PBS stations in 33 states (reaching 50.84% of the nation); was purchased on DVD by individuals and organizations from all 50 states, the District of Columbia, Argentina, Austria, Australia, Belgium, Canada, India, Ireland, Israel, Japan, Kuwait, Mexico, New Zealand, Singapore, Slovenia, South Africa, Sweden, Tasmania, United Arab Emirates, and the United Kingdom; and won eleven major awards including journalistic excellence, viewer impact and use of film for social change.

 More important, however, is the fact that the producers' work helped inspire the Wisconsin Medical Society to launch a statewide, collaborative advance care planning initiative called Honoring Choices Wisconsin.
-This outcome, chronicled in a 9/30/12 Milwaukee Journal Sentinel story entitled Wisconsin Men's End-of-Life Documentary Makes Waves, was historic because it marked the first time film was used to inspire sweeping systemic change in the expert culture of medicine.
+This outcome, chronicled in a 9/30/12 Milwaukee Journal Sentinel story entitled Wisconsin Men's End-of-Life Documentary Makes Waves, was historic because it marked the first time in American history that film was used to inspire sweeping systemic change in the expert culture of medicine.